 Diagnosis and Treatment

 The diagnosis is based on results of a neurologic examination and computed tomography (CT) or magnetic resonance imaging (MRI).
 If the pupil is affected or if symptoms suggest a serious underlying disorder, CT is done immediately.
-If a ruptured aneurysm is suspected and CT does not detect blood, a spinal tap (lumbar puncture—see Symptoms and Diagnosis of Brain, Spinal Cord, and Nerve Disorders: How a Spinal Tap Is Done), magnetic resonance angiography, CT angiography, or cerebral angiography is done (see Common Imaging Tests: Angiography).
+If a ruptured aneurysm is suspected and CT does not detect blood, a spinal tap (lumbar puncture—see see How a Spinal Tap Is Done), magnetic resonance angiography, CT angiography, or cerebral angiography is done (see Angiography).

 Treatment depends on the cause.
 Emergency treatment is required if a life-threatening disorder is the cause.